West Herts Breast Care Unit

 Qualifications: MD MBChB BSc(Hons); FRCS(Gen Surg) FRCSEd

-He has worked in West Herts NHS Trust since 2002 and was appointed as Lead Clinician to the new West Herts Breast Care Unit in 2006.
+He has worked in West Herts NHS Trust as a consultant since 2003 and was appointed as Lead Clinician to the West Herts Breast Care Unit in 2006.
+In 2012 he was appointed as clinical lead to the breast cancer services.

 Miss Lee Min Lai, Consultant Breast, Reconstructive Surgeon